Rajthegreat123/NewHacks/README.md

-# Village Game
+# Commune

-A multiplayer 2D side-scroller village game built with Phaser, Firebase, and Node.js.
+A multiplayer 2D side-scroller Commune built with Phaser, Firebase, and Node.js.
 Players can join villages, customize their avatars and houses, and interact with other players in real-time.

 ## Features